 Is the horse’s owner an existing client of the practice?

-We try, where possible, not to examine horses that are owned by an existing client of the practice, for reasons of a potential conflict of interest.
-We will declare this to the potential purchaser and it is then their decision to proceed or to contact another veterinary practice.
+We are now able to carry out a pre-purchase examination on our own client’s horses.
+We will declare to the potential purchaser that we know the owner /horse and it is then their decision to proceed or to contact another veterinary practice.
 The vendor must also be aware that the horse’s case history will be declared to the potential purchaser.

 Are the premises at which the examination is to take place, suitable?